I am going through Junior year for the fourth time.

 First, in the late 1970s, I endured it myself.
 Then as the mother of three I watched my boys battle through this long tough year, struggling with their academic and athletic schedules while trying to visit colleges, navigate a minefield of standardized tests, have a social life and learn to drive.

 It is an exhausting process for both parent and teen, fraught with emotion as our kids prepare for the next stage in their lives.
-At Grown and Flown, I have explored my journey towards the empty nest and there is no question that 11th grade is the first step on that journey.
+At Grown and Flown, I have explored my journey towards the empty nest and there is no question that Junior year is the first step on that journey.
 Here are some suggestions to help them on their way:

 1. Study for the SAT in the summer